Arjun-G-Ravi/AI-Notes/04_NLP/01_Language models.md

+# Sequence Models
+Sequence models are a type of machine learning model used for tasks involving sequences of data, where the order and dependencies between elements in the sequence matter.
+They are used for natural language processing.

 # Language models
-Language models are computational models that are designed to understand, generate, and process human language in a way that mimics human-like understanding and production.
+A language model is a type of sequence model that is designed to understand and generate human language.
+They are computational models that are designed to understand, generate, and process human language in a way that mimics human-like understanding and production.
 They do this by trying to predict the next word from the previous words(context).

 - The term "large language model" typically refers to language models that have a vast number of parameters and are trained on massive datasets.